alexrosenkranz/vue-lp/README.md

-# Frontend Framework-it: An Introduction to Vue.js
+# Front-end Framework-it: An Introduction to Vue.js

-> The following lesson plan is assuming students have NOT learned React and this is their first introduction to a true frontend framework.
+> The following lesson plan is assuming students have NOT learned React and this is their first introduction to a true front-end framework.
 It also assumes students HAVE gone through the Handlebars/templating unit, but mostly for the `{{ }}` familiarity, and that our current heavy usage of jQuery is in use over vanilla JS for DOM manipulation.

 ## Class Objectives

-- Students will be formally introduced to the concept of frontend frameworks, what problems they help developers with, and why they're so popular in modern web development
+- Students will be formally introduced to the concept of front-end frameworks, what problems they help developers with, and why they're so popular in modern web development.
-- Students will use learn how to integrate Vue into an existing application and how to start from scratch
+- Students will use learn how to integrate Vue into an existing application and how to start from scratch.
-- Students will learn Vue's special `v-` "directive" attribute syntax to bind data, styles, and functionality to associated HTML tags
+- Students will learn Vue's special `v-` "directive" attribute syntax to bind data, styles, and functionality to associated HTML tags.
+- Students will learn about the concept of building components so pieces of the UI can be reused.
-- NEXT CLASS → Students will be introduced to the Vue CLI tool to help scaffold out more modular Vue applications that help with organization and structure
+- NEXT CLASS → Students will be introduced to the Vue CLI tool to help scaffold out more modular Vue applications that help with organization and structure.

 ## Instructor Notes

-- Today's class is all about getting the students to understand that while how they've been building their applications to this point isn't wrong (we obviously made it this far without frontend frameworks), more data-rich applications are beginning to require a more organized and performant way of managing their frontend code.
+- Today's class is all about getting the students to understand that while how they've been building their applications to this point isn't wrong (we obviously made it this far without front-end frameworks), more data-rich applications are beginning to require a more organized and performant way of managing their client-side code.
 - This will involve giving a very brief overview of a developer's relationship with the DOM and how asking the browser to be so heavily involved in managing our data can slow things up overtime in both performance and development time in general.
 - Let the class know that today we will be introducing the concept of how Vue works with its special `v-` syntax and how we can build HTML templates that are managed by utilizing a special constructor in the JavaScript code.
 - Also let them know this won't be the main way they end up building out Vue applications and we'll get to that in the next class, but it's important to see how simple it can be to integrate its code into an already existing application so they aren't as intimidated by the unfamiliarity of it.